 HepG2 whole cell lysate was immunoprecipitated using the primary antibody (Sigma; F1804).
 The IP fraction was loaded on a 12% Bio-Rad TGX gel and separated with the Bio-Rad Tetra Cell system.
 The whole lane was excised and sent to the University of Alabama at Birmingham Cancer Center Mass Spectrometry/Proteomics Shared Facility.
 Analysis of whole lane gel from HepG2: The sample was analyzed on a LTQ XL Linear Ion Trap Mass Spectrometer by LC-ESI-MS/MS. Peptides were identified using SEQUEST tandem mass spectral analysis with probability based matching at p < 0.05.
 SEQUEST results were reported with ProteinProphet protXML Viewer (TPP v4.4 JETSTREAM) and filtered for a minimum probability of 0.9.
 All protein hits that met these criteria were reported, including common contaminants.
 Fold enrichment for each protein reported was determined using a custom script based on the FC-B score calculation from the reference Mellacheruvu et al., 2013.
 The CRAPome: a contaminant repository for affinity purification mass spectrometry data.
 Nat.
 Methods.
 10(8):730-736.
 Doi:10.1038/nmeth.2557.
-The target protein, ZFP64, was not identified based on IP-Mass Spectrometry.
+The target protein, NFIA\isoform1, was identified as the 1st enriched protein and the 1st transcription factor based on IP-Mass Spectrometry.
 Submitted by: